 The trolleys have plastic “windows” that can roll down when it’s raining to keep passengers dry.

-Related Reading: Detailed REVIEWS of the Top 3 Savannah Trolley Tour Companies
+Related Reading: Detailed Reviews of the Top 3 Savannah Trolley Tour Companies

-Visit an Antique Store
+Visit an Antique Map Store

-Who Should Go: Fans of all things vintage
+Who Should Go: Cartophiles

 In a city as old as Savannah, it should come as no surprise that we have quite a few antique stores that lend themselves to hours of browsing in the rain.